JohnSwiftC/GuShell/README.md

 # GuShell
+**HUGE NOTE:** I CURRENTLY RECOMMEND THE PEBWALK VERSION FOR USE.
+I LOWKEY HAVE NOT TESTED THE OTHER ONE WITH NEW FEATURES.
+IT WORKS I PROMISE PROBABLY.
+(Will make stable branch soon.)

 > Lightweight and open source reverse shell client and connection manager built for Windows.
 (Named after a cat.)

 > There are now two versions of the client! `GuShellPebWalk.c` uses a peb walk to get API calls!